Dear Curious Readers,

-A fews days after Destille Belrin closed its door of its 8th Edition, a short round of what we learned this year:
+A few days after Destille Berlin closed its door of its 8th Edition.

 1. THE CRAFT SPIRITS CATEGORY IS WHERE INCREMENTAL AND MEANINGFUL INNOVATIONS TAKE PLACE.
 AND IT COMES FROM THE DISTILLERS, NOT FROM A MARKETING DEPARTMENT.

 From Copenhagen based Empirical Spirits who won the outstanding innovation award, to Helsinki Distilling Co who presented new flavored vodka or Sasse Brennerei and its Cigar Special cuvee, it seems that craft spirits is where innovations happens, where new processes are being tried behind stills.